Reciprocal swimming in granular media: the role of jamming and swimmer inertia: Results

-To continue our validation, we visualize particle kinematics using DEM and a quasi-static experiment imaged by X-ray computed tomography (CT)~\cite{xiao2024locomotion}, capturing one full 3D scan of the system after an incremental wing rotation.
-In Fig. \ref{fig:loc}b-e, we first highlight regions with significant particle displacement (panels b and c), and then plot the in-plane ($x-y$) displacement field in the mid-plane of the swimmer (panels d and e), both showing good agreement between the simulation and experiment.
-During opening at $\theta=75^{\circ}$, the wing rotation displaces a relatively small number of particles (Fig.\ref{fig:loc}b), primarily in the $x$-$y$ plane, forming a localized, vortex-like displacement field around the wing, see Fig.\ref{fig:loc}d.
-In contrast, during closing at $\theta=25^{\circ}$, the wing rotation affects a wider region, causing both in-plane and out-of-plane particle motion, see Fig.\ref{fig:loc}c and e.
-The more extensive particle displacements indicate that localized particle rearrangements become more difficult, signaling intensified jamming effects\cite{xiao2024locomotion}.
-Moving beyond kinematics, we next examine the role of jamming in greater detail using DEM simulations.
+To continue our validation, we visualize particle kinematics using DEM and a quasi-static experiment imaged by X-ray computed tomography (CT)~\citep{xiao2024locomotion}, capturing one full 3D scan of the system after an incremental wing rotation.
+In Fig. \ref{fig:loc}b-e, we first highlight regions with significant particle displacement (panels b and c), and then plot the in-plane ($x$-$y$) displacement field in the mid-plane of the swimmer (panels d and e), both showing good agreement between the simulation and experiment. \RR{Besides the individual particle displacement, we obtained the coarse-grained velocity field of the particles around the swimmer using a binning method, in which the average velocity vector in each bin is weighted by the exact partial volumes of the spheres overlapping with the bin~\citep{strobl2016exact}.
+This allows us to use smaller bins for better spatial resolution, and we further average the binning results over five swimming cycles.
+Results are displayed in Fig.~\ref{fig:flow} for three example angles during the opening and closing stroke, showing the vector field of the $x,y$ component of the particle velocity, along with underlying contours, which represent the strain rate, $\dot{\gamma}$, calculated as the second invariant of the deviatoric part of the 3D strain rate tensor. }